 We’ll help guide you in the right direction and shed some light on the issues you’re dealing with.

-Owner Operator Truck Driver Tips, Info & Advice
+Owner Operator Career Tips, Information & Advice

 Before Taking the BIG PLUNGE Into An Owner Operator Career

-Questions to ask yourself to be sure you’re making the right choice
+- Questions to ask yourself to be sure you’re making the right choice

-Company Driver vs Owner Operator— Many truck drivers struggle with whether they should remain a company driver or take the big plunge and buy their own truck.
+- Company Driver vs Owner Operator –– Many truck drivers struggle with whether they should remain a company driver or take the big plunge and buy their own truck.
 We’ll highlight some of the ups and downs of each of these trucking careers, so you can decide which will suit you best.

-Owner Operator Pay — The all important critical question… how much money does an owner make.
+- Owner Operator Pay — The all important critical question: How much money does an owner make?

-Financing Your Truck — There’s different options available when it comes time to buy your equipment.
+- Financing Your Truck — There’s different options available when it comes time to buy your equipment.
 One of the main decisions you’ll need to make is whether to do an outright purchase or a lease.
 We’ll walk you through the differences, so you’ll have a better idea of what’s good for you.

 Your Owner Operator Business